 There are approximately 80 traffic signals that Strathcona County owns and operates.

-The Traffic Engineering and Safety branch of Transportation and Agriculture Services oversees the design, construction, operation and maintenance of the County's traffic signals.
+The Planning, Engineering and Safety branch of Transportation Planning and Engineering oversees the design and construction of the County's traffic signals while the Right-of-Way Management branch of Transportation and Agriculture Services manages the operation and maintenance of the County's traffic signals

 Although traffic signals may seem simple, in reality, their management and operation are very complex.
 Small changes in one part of the system may have impacts in other areas; therefore, decisions made in traffic signal operation must consider all road users.